Qualifying Recognised Overseas Pension Scheme (QROPS)

 - Completed transfer forms for the U.K. company administering the pension, with copies for the U.K. Pension Administration

-- Letter showing QROPS registration status with HMRC
+- Letter showing the QROPS reference number

 - Banking details for wire transfer